Jill Long Thompson

 Board Chair and CEO

 Jill Long Thompson is Chair of the Board and CEO of the Farm Credit Administration.
 Dr. Long Thompson was appointed to the FCA Board by President Barack Obama in March 2010 and was designated Chair and CEO on November 27, 2012.
-Her term expires in May 2014.

 Long Thompson also serves as a member of the Board of Directors of the Farm Credit System Insurance Corporation, which is responsible for ensuring the timely payment of principal and interest on obligations issued on behalf of Farm Credit System banks.